Zverik/regional/README.md

 file, instead updates an extract.
 See configuration options in first lines of the script.

+## load-osm.sh

+What if you don't want to update OSM data minutely, but prefer instead to have as much data as possible?
+Rent a separate hourly-priced droplet, log in as root and upload this script.
+Run `./load-osm.sh init`, enter a password for `osm` user when asked.
+Then log out.

+Log in to the droplet as `osm` user.
+Download a style file and an extract.
+And another copy of this script.
+Start a `screen`, inside it run `./load-osm.sh load <style> <extract>`.
+Ctrl+A, Ctrl+D, Ctrl+D to log out;
+in some hours log back in and type `screen -r` to resume screen session.

+When finished, run `./load-osm clean` to delete temporary "slim" tables.
+Then `./load-osm dump` would create a database dump, or, if every byte counts, use `./load-osm transmit user@ip` to send PostgreSQL dump directly to your server.

+You should put correct user name and database name in the `load-osm.sh` header.

+Linux builds supported: Fedora 19 and 20, Ubuntu 12.04 and 14.04, Debian 7.

 ## Limit disk space for updating

 Add those lines before `seq=...` in `openstreetmap-tiles-update-expire` script